andrewyu22/web-quiz/README.md

 Javascript Quiz!!

 Test yourself to see how well you know your javascript. <br/>
+You have 70 seconds to finish 10 questions!
 Rule:
 1) You will lose 10 seconds for every wrong answers.
 2) You will gain 10 points for every correct answers.